AndreaCrotti/Unit-testing-talk/unit.rst

 ..
 First of all an introduction about myself, I'm not a great expert
 .. of Test Driven Development, because I started to do it properly
-.. only 6 month ago.
+.. only 6 month ago, so please correct me if I say something wrong.

 ..
 However, having worked with and without I really decided that I'm
 .. never going to do the mistake to work in another way anymore, and